OCA/rma/rma_sale_stock_restocking_fee_invoicing/README.rst

 If the RMA operation "Refund Action" is "Update Quantities":

--  A restocking fee sale order line is automatically added at reception.
+- A restocking fee sale order line is automatically added when the last move of the reception chain is validated.
 - The fee value depends on the selected fee type.

 2. Manual Refund Strategy
 ~~~~~~~~~~~~~~~~~~~~~~~~~